-KKSB Raspberry Pi 4 Case Aluminium
+KKSB Raspberry Pi 4 Machined Aluminum Case

 The large case body acts as a heat sink, passively removing heat and therefore giving quiet operation with no requirement for extra fans.
 This heat sink has direct contact with the Raspberry Pi CPU to ensure the heat reduction potential remains high.